alan-turing-institute/data-safe-haven/secure_research_environment/azure-runbooks/sre_build_instructions.md

   ### Set up users and DNS
   - Prepare SHM by running `./Prepare_SHM.ps1 -sreId <SRE ID>`, where the SRE ID is the one specified in the config
   - This step also creates a KeyVault in the SRE subscription in `Resource Groups -> RG_SRE_SECRETS -> kv-shm-<shm-id>-sre-<SRE ID>`.
-Additional deployment steps will add secrets to this KeyVault and you will need to access some of these for some of the manual configiration steps later.
+Additional deployment steps will add secrets to this KeyVault and you will need to access some of these for some of the manual configuration steps later.

   ## 4. Deploy Virtual Network